Pristine but desolate, the Italian villages facing extinction

 But there is some hope for the region's struggling economy.

-Younger immigrants - mainly from Romania - are beginning to move to the Val Trebbia area, finding jobs helping the elderly or in manual labor like brick-laying.
+Younger immigrants - mainly from Romania - are beginning to move to the Val Trebbia area, finding jobs helping the elderly or in manual labour like brick-laying.

 A quarter of the children attending the primary school of the town of Rovegno that now serves the whole Trebbia Valley have immigrant parents.
 The only child born in Gorreto last year was the daughter of a Romanian couple who moved there in 2009.
 Another baby, born the previous year, left as his family moved away.